lidofinance/lido-content/lido-landing/faq.md

           For more detailed information you can refer to the [Lido Docs]({{ethereum_docs_url}}).
-      - question: What is Lido on L2?
+      - question: What is Lido Multichain?
-        answer: Lido on L2 enables users to bridge wstETH to Layer 2 blockchains like Arbitrum and Optimism.
-By doing so, users can leverage the advantages of lower gas fees and explore DeFi opportunities within these L2 ecosystems while still benefiting from the staking rewards of wstETH.
+        answer: Lido Multichain lets users bridge their wstETH to a number of unique networks including Arbitrum, Optimism, zkSync, BNB Chain and many more.
+By doing so, users can benefit from lower gas fees and unique DeFi opportunities across these ecosystems while continuing to benefit from the staking rewards of wstETH.
       - question: What is the Slashing CoverageFund used for?
         answer: The fund is a smart contract that holds stETH and is designed to address slashing risks related to the Lido middleware participants.
 It serves